Mission and History

 More recently, in 2014, a Winter Percussion ensemble was formed.
 The Percussion Ensemble has competed in the “A” Class MAC, and USBANDS circuits.
 The ensemble has been undefeated for the last two years, and has won consecutive championships.
 As a result, they were promoted to the prestigious “Open” Class starting in 2018.

-World-renowned designer Michael Cesario at Fred J. Miller Incorporated designed new uniforms for the band in 2012, and in 2016, the band won their second New York State Field Band Championship in the National Class!
+World-renowned designer Michael Cesario at Fred J. Miller Incorporated designed new uniforms for the band in 2012.
+In 2016, the band won their second New York State Field Band Championship in the National Class and then followed with championships in 2017 and 2018.

 Arlington celebrates their 50th anniversary with their production entitled “Reflections in Gold,” and looks forward to another 50 years of excellence!